 The Buildings and Architecture team is responsible for setting the standards, policy and long-term planning for Network Rail’s built environment, ensuring the highest design standards are attained whilst preserving and enhancing the legacy of Britain’s railway.

-As an independent charity that supports itself mainly through ticket sales, the museum has been greatly impacted by the COVID-19 crisis.
+As an independent charity, the museum has been greatly impacted by the COVID-19 crisis.
 Please consider supporting the museum in its mission to make the impact of design visible to all.